 Before going all out in getting those reviews, you need to know which kind of book review will be more beneficial for you.
 There are two types of book reviews, and depending on the author’s goals, he would need one over the other or both.
 Check out the discussion below to figure out what type of book review is more suitable for you.

 Professional Book Reviews

-Professional book reviews come from critics working for trustworthy institutions such as reputable publications, newspapers, magazines, websites/blogs, and other services.
+Professional book reviews come from critics working for trustworthy institutions such as reputable publications, newspapers, magazines, websites or famous blog sites, and other services.
 Because these reviews come from credible sources, many readers are more trusting with what the reviews say.
 This can be a double-edged sword for authors.

 If a professional book reviewer that publishes reviews on publishers weekly or reviews on amazon liked a book and gave great feedback about it, it would benefit the author.
 But what if the book review is negative?

 If you’re wondering whether or not to pursue getting a professional book review, here is a more detailed discussion of its pros and cons.